-Money Follows the Person has developed a Critical Incident Reporting Database designed to track incidents, monitor technical assistance and dispositions (including requests for additional information regarding incidents and status of Critical Incidents) and conduct tracking, reporting, and analysis of critical incident trends.
-The Critical Incident Reporting Database has been designed to report data elements that are reviewed by the Quality Improvement Committee to ensure appropriate action was taken at the time of the incident, whether further investigation is needed, or if further action or training may be required to ameliorate and/or prevent any recurrence of the incident.
+Critical Incident Reporting is done through the Social Assistance and Medicaid System (SAMS) and was designed to track incidents, monitor technical assistance and dispositions (including requests for additional information regarding incidents and status of Critical Incidents) and conduct tracking, reporting, and analysis of critical incident trends.
+The Critical Incident Reporting Database SAMS has been designed to report data elements that are reviewed by the Quality Improvement Committee to ensure appropriate action was taken at the time of the incident, whether further investigation is needed, or if further action or training may be required to ameliorate and/or prevent any recurrence of the incident.